-The National Acrobats of China are from the People's Republic of China.
-They are a popular group that have been performing all over the United States for over 50 years.
-Objects of daily life-chairs, tables, poles, ladders, bowls, plates, bottles, and jars-are often used for props as the troupe performs dazzling acts of acrobatics, contortion, martial arts, drumming, dance and all-out awe.
+The Peking Acrobats are from the People's Republic of China.
+They have performed all over the world for more than 50 years.
+Unlike most Chinese acrobatic companies, the Peking Acrobats are accompanied by live music.
+Objects of daily life-chairs, tables, poles, ladders, bowls, plates, bottles, and jars-are often used for props as the troupe performs dazzling feats of acrobatics, contortion, martial arts, aerial acts, juggling and more.

-The Show
+The Performance

-At the show the acrobats will perform amazing acts like spinning plates on sticks, juggling objects with their feet, balancing human pyramids on top of moving bicycles, twisting their bodies into all kinds of shapes, and much more.
-The acrobats perform alone (solo) or with others (in a group or "ensemble") All of the acts require strength, flexibility and concentration, but the group acts also need the performers to cooperate well with each other.
-If one person is careless, it puts everyone in danger.
+The acrobats will do their best to impress with amazing acts, such as spinning plates on sticks, juggling objects with their feet, balancing human pyramids on top of moving bicycles, twisting their bodies into all kinds of shapes, and much more.
+The acrobats perform alone (solo) or with others (in a group or "ensemble").
+Each act requires strength, flexibility and concentration.
+Group acts also need the performers to cooperate well with each other.
+One person's carelessness puts everyone in danger.